LIVING WITH PARKINSON'S

-One of the key things to remember is that most people with Parkinson’s disease continue to live long and rewarding lives.
+One of the key things to remember is that most people with Parkinson’s continue to live long and rewarding lives.

 Family responsibilities can be daunting enough without the addition of a chronic and ultimately disabling disease.
 Parents need physical strength and stamina to keep up with an energetic young family and participate in all their activities.
 Having children can also help you to focus on the here-and-now.
 They provide a powerful motivation to stay active and as well as possible.

-Children should be included in much of the discussion about Parkinson’s disease and its impact.
+Children should be included in much of the discussion about Parkinson’s and its impact.
 They are more likely to cope better themselves when they are kept appropriately informed.
-Ultimately they may become one of the main sources of support for a parent with Parkinson’s disease so having them on the team early is to be encouraged.
+Ultimately they may become one of the main sources of support for a parent with Parkinson’s so having them on the team early is to be encouraged.

-A diagnosis of Parkinson’s disease does not mean the end of participation in the workforce.
+A diagnosis of Parkinson’s does not mean the end of participation in the workforce.
 Depending on the nature of the work, mild symptoms such as a slight tremor in the non-dominant hand may not affect your employment at all.
-Given that our sense of identity and self-esteem is often strongly associated with our work role and ability to produce an income, it is indeed preferable to remain in the workforce for as long as practical.
+Given that our sense of identity and self-esteem is often strongly associated with our work role and ability to produce an income, for many it is preferable to remain in the workforce for as long as practical.

 When symptoms start causing problems in the workplace, it may be time to start on medication, or have your current medications reviewed and adjusted.
 See your doctor for advice on more effective symptom control.
-Surgical treatment options may also be discussed in younger people.

-Telling your employer that you have Parkinson’s disease depends on you -your relationship with your employer and colleagues, the nature and extent of your symptoms.
+Telling your employer that you have Parkinson’s depends on you -your relationship with your employer and colleagues, the nature and extent of your symptoms.
 Often there is a reluctance to disclose for fear of negative attitudes, loss of entitlements or promotion opportunities and even job loss.

 However it is illegal in Australia for employers to discriminate against employees or potential employees on the grounds of disability.
 There are also potential benefits from being open and honest with your employer, including the opportunity to take advantage of flexible work practices or job redesign.

-Relatively simple adjustments in the workplace such as the installation of a handrail may make a huge difference for people with Parkinson’s disease.
+Relatively simple adjustments in the workplace such as the installation of a handrail may make a huge difference for people with Parkinson’s.
 Depending on their job and their most problematic symptoms, other people may benefit from the removal of specific tasks such as those requiring fine motor skills and coordination or heavy lifting.

 Flexible work practices such as regular breaks, reduced hours or working from home may also be helpful to accommodate fluctuating symptoms.
 Talk to your workplace health and safety officer or human resources staff.
 If they can’t help, they will be able to access external advice.

-Some people find their sex drive has all but disappeared since their diagnosis of Parkinson’s disease.
+Some people find their sex drive has all but disappeared since their diagnosis of Parkinson’s.
 This can be a result of the worry and stress associated with any new circumstances and may gradually settle down as people learn to accept and cope better with the diagnosis.
 Fatigue is also a well-known cause of loss of interest in sex.

 Prioritising some time when you are rested and relaxed and symptoms are well controlled can help maintain an intimate relationship.

-Parkinson’s disease may have a direct, adverse effect on erectile function in some men.
+Parkinson’s may have a direct, adverse effect on erectile function in some men.
 People can be reluctant to talk about their sex life with their doctor but it is an important subject that can make a significant difference to your quality of life.
 Erectile dysfunction may be treated by specific medications or may be remedied by adjustments to the anti-Parkinson’s medications.

 A driver’s license is a symbol of independence in our society and for that reason alone, most people want to retain the ability to drive for as long as possible.
-The desire to be independent and to maintain a current lifestyle has to be balanced against good sense and judgement when it comes to the likely impact of Parkinson’s disease on an individual’s ability to drive safely.
+The desire to be independent and to maintain a current lifestyle has to be balanced against good sense and judgement when it comes to the likely impact of Parkinson’s on an individual’s ability to drive safely.

 Your doctor has a key responsibility in the assessment of fitness to drive and will help you decide when your disease has progressed to a stage where an unconditional license is no longer appropriate.
 Physical symptoms that restrict your movement or uncontrolled involuntary movements can obviously interfere with your ability to control a vehicle.
 However mental clarity and judgement, which can be affected by either the disease or medications, are also critical factors in on-road safety.